 While the principles of great acting don’t change, the realities of the film and TV business do—constantly.
-That’s why NYCDA instructors are working professionals who bring real-world acting experience to every class they teach, under the direction of seven seasoned department heads.
+That’s why NYCDA faculty are working professionals who bring real-world acting experience to every class they teach, under the direction of seven seasoned department heads.
 Each department head is a master teacher who works closely with adjunct faculty in related disciplines like dance, directing, casting, and producing.
 All instructors are available to students inside and outside the classroom for personal advice and direction.

 Jay R. Goldenberg

-Neal Lerner has appeared in Orange is the New Black, Law & Order, Seinfeld, The War at Home, Lipstick Jungle, Reba, Frasier, Ally McBeal, NewsRadio, Married with Children, Murphy Brown, Cheers, and All My Children.
+Neal Lerner has appeared in Girls, Orange is the New Black, Law & Order, Seinfeld, The War at Home, Lipstick Jungle, Reba, Frasier, Ally McBeal, NewsRadio, Married with Children, Murphy Brown, Cheers, and All My Children.
 His film credits include Batman Returns, Boiler Room, Homewrecker, Please Give, The Visitor, and Demolition Man.
 Neal has also performed extensively Off-Broadway, including Stuff Happens and Serious Money at the Public Theater; Julius Caesar at the New York Shakespeare Festival; Fuddy Meers at MTC; and Hurrah at Last at the Roundabout Theatre Company.
 Neal holds an MFA in acting from the Yale School of Drama.

-Her television credits include Inside Amy Schumer, Blue Bloods, Law & Order, Third Watch and Quantum Leap.
+Becky London's television credits include Inside Amy Schumer, Blue Bloods, Law & Order, Third Watch and Quantum Leap.
 She has also appeared in numerous films including Nasty Baby, El Camino, United 93, Changing Lanes, and A Very Serious Person.
 Becky’s Broadway and Off-Broadway credits include Marlene, Ubu, Isn’t It Romantic, Othello, Last of the Red Hot Lovers, and Jewtopia.
 Becky also directed Separating the Men from the Bulls in the Unofficial New York Yale Cabaret’s award-winning first season.
 Becky earned her BA in English from Yale University, and her MFA in acting from the Yale School of Drama.

 After completing his degree at Hofstra University, Richard Omar trained under famed acting teachers Uta Hagen and Bobby Lewis in NYC.
 Richard’s New York theatre credits include Dance with Me, Harker, The First Day, Never the Sinner, The Secret History, Richard III, which played at the New York International Fringe Festival.
 As a ballroom dancer, he appeared on film with Leslie Caron, Patrick Stewart and Jennifer Beals.
 His previous teaching experience also includes SUNY Purchase, Hofstra University, and the New Actors Workshop for Mike Nichols.